April 19, 2011

 organizations that resell them for charity.
 Her story was born.

-For Sieradzki, getting her story
+For Sieradzki, getting

 on UPI’s site was challenging but worth it.
 She is now considering double majoring in journalism.

 something I’ve been very happy to put on my resume and carry with me